 ”Music and dance has definitely been the main thread throughout my life and I think it always will be.”

-Besides being a frequent musician for dance classes and fiddle workshops she plays in the Swedish folk band Lyy, Swedish Americana band Lily Mountain Band, the trio Pelios and her own band; Lindblad & Co.
-She also has several other collaborations and projects such as a duo with Norwegian button accordionist Hilde Fjerdingøy and is one of the 15 members in the party band FAB, Folk All-in Band.
-She has also collaborated several times with American percussive dancer Nic Gareiss and is a member of the festival band the Epic Swedish Allstars.
+Besides being a frequent musician for dance classes and fiddle workshops she plays in the pan-Scandinavian trio Fru Skagerrak, Swedish folk band Lyy, and her own trio Anna Lindblad Trio.
+She also has several other collaborations and projects such as a duo with Swedish guitarist and singer Anna Larsson, and is one of the 15 members in the party band FAB, Folk All-in Band.
+She has also collaborated several times with American percussive dancer Nic Gareiss and has several new projects in the pipeline.